 So, What Is Suboxone?

-After detoxification has been completed, it is used in the stabilization and maintenance treatment phases of treatment as it addresses cravings for opiates effectively.
-This helps prevent relapse.
+Suboxone or buprenorphine in its pure form are the first line medication used during the detoxification phase from opiates.
+Utilizing medication, in conjunction with therapy, is known as medication assisted treatment, or MAT.
+After detoxification has been completed, it is also used in the stabilization and maintenance treatment phases of as it addresses cravings for opiates effectively and helps prevent relapse.

 Symptoms of Suboxone Withdrawal